Topical drug delivery: Skin metabolism

 The activities of skin metabolism are commonly occurring on the skin surface, appendages, the stratum corneum, and the viable epidermis.
 This process comprises phase one hydrolysis, reduction, and oxidation, also known as functionalization phase.
-If phase one is not sufficient enough to metabolize the drugs, phase two conjugation reaction occurs.
+If phase one is insufficient to metabolize the drugs, phase two conjugation reaction occurs.
 This phase includes glucuronidation, sulfation, and acetylation.
 It is found that phase two activities are lower than phase two in the skin.
 One common example is thearylamine-type hair dye, after it is applied topically, it will undergo metabolism in the skin through enzyme N-acetyltransferase, thus resulting in a N-acetylated metabolite.
 These metabolic enzymes cause the loss of topical drug activities, thus reducing its bioavailability.
 They may eventually form atoxic compound that reaches to the systemic circulation and causes damage to the skin layers.
 The longer the topical drug remains in the skin, the greater amount of it will be metabolized by the underlying enzymes.
 To reduce such an effect, the topical drug needs to remain on the skin for a shorter period of time.
 Also, certain amount of topical molecules needs to be applied to the skin and cause metabolic enzymes saturation.